json-schema-form/angular-schema-form-add-ons/examples/README.md

 ## Minimal

 The [minimal example](https://github.com/OptimalBPM/angular-schema-form-add-ons/tree/master/examples/minimal) simply uses an input to edit the model.
-It has a short text proving that it is the actual
+It has a short text proving that it is the actual add-on being displayed.

 ## camelCase